 The Surgical Technology, Degree program prepares students for employment in a variety of positions in the surgical field.
 The Surgical Technology, Degree program provides learning opportunities which introduce, develop, and reinforce academic and technical knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in Surgical Technology.
 Graduates of the program receive a Surgical Technology degree and are qualified for employment as surgical technologists.

 The Surgical Technology program at Atlanta Technical College is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Accreditation Review Council on Education in Surgical Technology and Surgical Assisting (ARC/STSA).
-Commission on Accreditation of Allied Health Education Programs 25400 U.S. Highway 19 North, Suite 158 Clearwater, FL 33763 727.210.2350, for more information, please visit caahep.org
+Commission on Accreditation of Allied Health Education Programs 25400 U.S. Highway 19 North, Suite 158 Clearwater, FL 33756 727.210.2350 website: caahep.org

 Minimum Program Length: 5 Semesters

 (Additional Cost are estimated and are subject to change: $690 for Uniform, Background Check, Drug Screen, Immunizations, Physical Exam, BLS Card, ACEMAPP and Certification Exam)

 Special Requirements of the Clinical Sites:

 - Criminal Background Check

 - Physical and lab work including TB testing and immunizations